|Birth: ||Sep. 27, 1856|

 Frank Eberhard owned and operated the general store in Jones, Cass County, Michigan, for more than a half century.
-Kenneth M. Poe, who was born and raised in Newberg Township and later became a County Clerk of Cass County, Michigan, wrote his recollections of Jones, Michigan, in the 1920's and 1930's.
+Kenneth M. Poe, who was born and raised in Newberg Township and later became the County Clerk of Cass Co., Michigan, wrote his recollections of Jones, Michigan, in the 1920's and 1930's ("Memories of Jones, Michigan, in the 1920'a and 1930's" by Kenneth Poe, 1962).
 In these recollections he wrote the following about Frank Eberhard and his store in Jones:

 "On the west side of the street starting from the north was Frank Eberhart's dry good store.
 This was a brick building which must have been a master piece at the time it was built.
 Mr. Eberhart wore a stiff celluloid collar and draped his bald head with some long hair from the back of his head.
 His assistant was Mrs. Daisy Hauser and I remember that they sold mainly groceries, yard goods, clothing, boots, shoes, medicines, etc. Out in front of the store was a long pipe hitching rail as was in front of most of the stores.
 On the second floor of the store was a hall which was used by the community."

-The following newspaper clipping was saved by another Newberg Township residest, Katie Eberhard:
+The following newspaper clipping was saved by another Newberg Township resident and granddaughter of David Eberhard, Mary Catherine "Katie" Eberhard:

 GENERAL STORE OPERATED IN JONES FOR OVER HALF CENTURY BY ONE MAN (picture of Frank Eberhard) by Charles A. Weissert, Gazette Staff Writer, (estimated date: 1938)